To instruct Peter please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Peter Oliver has considerable experience as an advocate in the Court of Appeal and High Courts conducting trials and interlocutory applications with particular experience in the TCC.

-Peter is noted for his courtroom skill and has a reputation as a formidable and versatile advocate, particularly in cross-examination.
+Peter is noted for his outstanding advocacy and courtroom skill and has a reputation as a formidable and versatile advocate particularly in cross-examination.
 His work involves advising and drafting in relation to all areas of his practice.
 His wide-ranging experience of disputes and dispute resolution extends to arbitration (including under the ICC, LCIA, CIMAR and Sports Resolutions rules), adjudication and mediation.

 Peter also has wide ranging experience in advising on and conducting applications for interim relief including freezing injunctions (including world-wide freezing injunctions), restraining presentation/advertisement of winding up petitions, specific and pre-action disclosure and security for costs.